PROBATE & ESTATE ADMINISTRATIONHOW CAN A PROBATE ATTORNEY HELP?

 WHAT IS PROBATE?

 When a loved one passes away, his or her estate often goes through a court-managed process called probate or estate administration where the assets of the deceased are managed and distributed.
 Probate is often dictated by a valid will, but also applies when a person dies without having signed a valid will.
-The probate process involves validating a will and interpreting the intent and instructions contained with the will or following statutory dictates in the absence of a controlling will.

 Probate Administration

 The time needed for the probate process depends on the size and complexity of the estate and the local rules and schedule of the probate court.
-As a general rule, it usually takes a year or so to complete, as creditors of an estate have up to one year after the date of death to come forward and state a claim.
+As a general rule, it usually takes a year or more to complete, as creditors of an estate have up to one year after the date of death to come forward and state a claim.
 However, it can take much longer if there are disputes about the Will or if there are unusual circumstances, such as unique assets or debts.

 https://generationslawgroup.com/wp-content/uploads/2019/08/Phil-headshot-sm-640x800.jpg